 And so, in a sudden rush of settlement during the 20 years before World War I, North Dakota filled up to pretty much its present population.
 There were 632,000 people here in 1920 and in counts since, the number has fluctuated between 617,000 and 680,000.
-In the 2000 Census it was 642,000, and cumulatively it is the state with the lowest growth rate since 1950.
+In the 2000 Census it was 642,000--when it was the state with the lowest growth rate since 1950--and the Census estimate for 2004 is 634,000.
 Wheat is not the only crop here, there are also pinto beans and soybeans and sunflowers, and as the plains become more arid in the west, ranching and livestock grazing--along with strip mining and oil and natural gas production--are important; hardy root crops like potatoes and sugar beets grow as well.
 But wheat is still number one.
 Typically the state produces about one-tenth of the U.S. crop, and a fair percentage of the world's; its durum wheat is the main ingredient of American pasta.
-North Dakota has few big businesses--its leading high-tech firm Great Plains Software was bought by Microsoft in 2001--and it attracts few tourists; it is the state least visited by other Americans.
-It worries about losing its young people; the number of 20-to-34-year-olds declined 16% in the 1990s.
-But North Dakotans--who debated proposals to change the state's name to Dakota in 1947, 1983, 1989 and 2001--also has things to be proud of.
-North Dakota coal mine companies have gotten awards for reclamation and admiration for the respect they've shown Indian gravesites; North Dakota Air National Guard F-16s patrolled the skies of Washington after September 11; the voters of Hettinger County (population 2,715) in 2002 elected North Dakota's first black sheriff.

 These immigrants produced orderly small towns and grain and other cooperatives; they also provided support for the Non-Partisan League, which flourished from its founding in 1915 to its alliance with the Democratic Party around 1960.
 It appealed to marginal farmers, cut off in many cases from the wider American culture by language barriers and seemingly at the mercy of the grain millers in Minneapolis, the railroads of St. Paul, the banks of New York and the commodity traders of Chicago.
 The NPL's program was socialist--government ownership of railroads and grain elevators--and, like most North Dakota ethnics, it opposed going to war with Germany.
 The NPL often determined the outcome of the usually decisive Republican primary and sometimes swung its support to the otherwise heavily outnumbered Democrats, instituting reforms and creating a state-owned bank.
 By 1960, the NPL had more or less merged into the Democratic Party, a merger symbolized by the election of the late Democratic Senator Quentin Burdick, whose father, Usher Burdick, served 20 years in the House as an NPL-endorsed Republican.
 North Dakota's leading Democrats of recent decades, Senators Kent Conrad and Byron Dorgan, have championed a politics clearly of NPL lineage: For government farm programs, wary if not hostile to American military involvement abroad, and cheerfully championing the little guy from North Dakota against out-of-state corporations.

 This is a place where everyone knows everyone else; for years there has been no voter registration because people obviously spot anyone not eligible.
+People have been around practically forever: the 2000 Census reported that North Dakota had the highest proportion of any state, and tiny McIntosh County the highest proportion of any county, of residents 85 and older.
 This communal closeness has produced an innate conservatism in North Dakota.
-Divorce is as uncommon here as anywhere in the United States, the two-parent family is still very much the norm and abortions are available in only one clinic in the whole state.
-North Dakota is proud that its students achieve some of the nation's highest math scores, even though its teacher pay is among the lowest in the country; it has one of the highest rates of students going on to college and one of the lowest rates of student loan defaults.
+Divorce is as uncommon here as anywhere in the United States, the two-parent family is still very much the norm and abortions are available in only one clinic in the state.
 Politics is personal, too, in a state where every politician is known to many voters.
-North Dakota is one of only three states with an all-Democratic congressional delegation (Massachusetts and Hawaii are the others).
-The two senators and congressman are all allies who have worked together for years, since the 1974 campaign when Byron Dorgan, now junior Senator, ran for the House, and lost.
-His campaign manager was Kent Conrad, now senior Senator, and their driver was Earl Pomeroy, now Congressman-at-large.
-Dorgan pioneered and Conrad followed attempts to attribute out-of-state corporations' earnings to North Dakota operations and then tax them--very small potatoes to most big companies, but very helpful for thrift-minded, suspicious-of-big-corporations traditional North Dakota voters.
+North Dakota is one of only three states with an all-Democratic congressional delegation (Massachusetts and Hawaii are the others: the three don't have much else in common).
+The two senators and congressman are all allies who have worked together for years.

 On balance, these developments tend to undermine the state's radical tradition.
-If the typical elderly North Dakotan is a hard-working retired farmer, with fond memories of NPL agitation and a belief in government programs, the typical young North Dakotan is a family person with a college education more trusting of markets and the private sector.
-North Dakotans have noticed that nearby South Dakota has attracted white-collar jobs with low tax rates and that North Dakota, with its higher taxes and pro-government traditions, is the Great Plains state with the lowest population growth in the 1990s--up 3,400 people, or 0.5%.
-This is a state that Bill Clinton did not come close to carrying, and George W. Bush won here in 2000 by a 61%-33% margin.
-At the same time, Republican John Hoeven was elected governor over the strong candidacy of Democrat Heidi Heitkamp by a 55%-45% margin.
-To be sure, Democrats Conrad and Pomeroy have been re-elected, but Pomeroy's margin was down to 52%-48% in 2002--his closest race ever.
+If the typical elderly North Dakotan is a hard-working retired farmer, with fond memories of NPL agitation and a belief in government programs (those over 60 voted only 52% for George W. Bush in 2004), the typical young North Dakotan is a family person with a college education more trusting of markets and the private sector (those under 45 voted 69% for Bush).
+Democrats Byron Dorgan and Earl Pomeroy were reelected by large margins in 2004, but George W. Bush carried the state 63%-35% and Republican Governor John Hoeven was reelected 71%-27%.
+Democrats used to win many of the downballot races in North Dakota, but in 2004 they won only one, with 50.3% of the vote, and Republicans won better than 2-1 majorities in the legislature.
 It's too soon to say that North Dakota has moved away from its radical political roots, but a conservative strain in its heritage is asserting itself.